< Back to Previous

 The chimneys are so varied that they make up their own taxonomy.
 As a class, they are like little stone caps or urns, bricolage of coarse pottery, individual in their arrangements and designs—five, six, seven, eight, even nine and even ten to a roof, spackled with volunteer moss as the roofs are.
 Some are tall and thin, others a foot square, still others more like three feet high and two feet across.
 Some have openings the size of whole sides, others have holes the size of one missing brick; some have flat tops and a single half-pipe tile atop; others are sloped like miniature roofs, a pipe section also atop.
 The largest ones are not even chimneys but chimney-like hatches with crude wooden doors, casually attached to them so that they don’t cover the whole opening.
 These doors are made mostly of three vertical boards, more grain and cracks than craft, of the worst, most splintery wood at hand—or perhaps that is how the wood has weathered over centuries.

-For some reason, on this morning, most birds sleep, cooing, even through the clanging, almost orgastically insistent in sonorous notes.
+For some reason, on this morning, most birds sleep, cooing, even through the clanging, almost alarm-clock insistent in sonorous notes.
 So the moiré never forms; it is just separate squads, accelerating and tumbling in graceful dips and ascents through the sky.
 Maybe the previous morning was the show of shows of all time in the millennial saga of these birds.

 Not a single window is lit.
 Perhaps this is because, deep into the night, there was a loud community celebration for the winner of an annual horse race through the city, and everyone, likewise cooing and snoring, is now lost in the nun’s dreams.